yonkahlon/Zenject/README.md

     * Zenject will only instantiate any objects that are referenced in the object graph that is generated based on the bindings that you've invoked in your installer.
 Internally, how it works is that Zenject has one single class that represents the root of the entire object graph (aka IDependencyRoot).
 For unity projects this is typically the 'UnityDependencyRoot' class.
 This class has a dependency on all ITickable, IInitializable, and IDisposable objects.
 This is important to understand because it means that any class that you bind to ITickable, IInitializable, or IDisposable will always be created as part of the initial object graph of your application.
 And only otherwise will your class be lazily instantiated when referenced by another class.

 * **The order that things occur in is wrong, like injection is occurring too late, or Initialize() event is not called at the right time, etc.**
-    * It may be because the 'script execution order' of the Zenject classes 'SceneCompositionRoot', 'SceneFacade', or 'GlobalFacade' are incorrect.
+    * It may be because the 'script execution order' of the Zenject classes 'SceneContext', 'SceneFacade', or 'GlobalFacade' are incorrect.
 These classes should always have the earliest or near earliest execution order.
 This should already be set by default (since this setting is included in the `cs.meta` files for these classes).
 However if you are compiling Zenject yourself or have a unique configuration you may want to make sure, which you can do by going to "Edit -> Project Settings -> Script Execution Order" and confirming that these classes are at the top, before the default time.

 Please feel free to submit any other sources of confusion to sfvermeulen@gmail.com and I will add it here.

 ## <a id="global-bindings"></a>Global Bindings

 This all works great for each individual scene, but what if you have dependencies that you wish to persist permanently across all scenes?
-In Zenject you can do this by adding installers to a GlobalCompositionRoot object.
+In Zenject you can do this by adding installers to a ProjectContext object.

-To do this, first you need to create a prefab for the GlobalCompositionRoot, and then you can add installers to it.
-You can do this most easily by selecting the menu item `Edit -> Zenject -> Create Global Composition Root`.
-You should then see a new asset in the folder `Assets/Resources` called 'GlobalCompositionRoot'.
+To do this, first you need to create a prefab for the ProjectContext, and then you can add installers to it.
+You can do this most easily by selecting the menu item `Edit -> Zenject -> Create Project Context`.
+You should then see a new asset in the folder `Assets/Resources` called 'ProjectContext'.

-If you click on this it will appear nearly identically to the inspector for `SceneCompositionRoot`.
+If you click on this it will appear nearly identically to the inspector for `SceneContext`.
 The easiest way to configure this prefab is to temporarily add it to your scene, add Installers to it, then click "Apply" to save it back to the prefab before deleting it from your scene.
-In addition to installers, you can also add your own custom MonoBehaviour classes to the GlobalCompositionRoot object directly.
+In addition to installers, you can also add your own custom MonoBehaviour classes to the ProjectContext object directly.

-Then, when you start any scene that contains a `SceneCompositionRoot`, your `GlobalCompositionRoot` object will always be initialized first.
+Then, when you start any scene that contains a `SceneContext`, your `ProjectContext` object will always be initialized first.
 All the installers you add here will be executed and the bindings that you add within them will be available for use in all scenes within your project.

 Note also that this only occurs once.
-If you load another scene from the first scene, your GlobalCompositionRoot will not be called again and the bindings that it added previously will persist into the new scene.
+If you load another scene from the first scene, your ProjectContext will not be called again and the bindings that it added previously will persist into the new scene.
 You can declare ITickable / IInitializable / IDisposable objects in your global installers in the same way you do for your scene installers with the result being that IInitializable.Initialize is called only once across each play session and IDisposable.Dispose is only called once the application is fully stopped.

 This works because the container defined for each scene is nested inside the global container that your global installers bind into.
 For more information on nested containers see <a href="#sub-containers-and-facades">here</a>.